RyanCook94/inphared/README.md

 ![](inphared_workthrough.png)

 ## Updates

+**v1.7 (03-Mar-2022):**
+- Added additional column to .tsv files which grabs any tags annotated as "host" or "lab_host", which is able to retrieve bacterial host for a number of genomes at the level of species.
+However, many of these values are inconsistent or not relating to the isolation host but to the environmental sample (e.g. wastewater).
+- When searching for MASH, the script will now automatically search for mash or mash.2.
+Should make it easier to find MASH on most user's systems.

 **v1.6 (02-Feb-2022):**
 - Added lines to correct spelling of certain hosts in table output file (e.g. Klebsiella, where original Genbank record has Kelbsiella).